fxm90/LightweightObservable/README.md

 >
 > The view-model has a reference to a service and subscribes to an observable property.
 The subscription-closure is now saved inside the observable property on the service.
 >
-> If the view-model now gets deallocated (e.g. due to a dismissed view-controller), without noticing the observable property somehow, the closure would continue to be alive.
+> If the view-model gets deallocated (e.g. due to a dismissed view-controller), without noticing the observable property somehow, the subscription-closure would continue to be alive.
 >
 > As a workaround, we store the returned disposable from the subscription on the view-model.
 On deallocation of the disposable, it automatically informs the observable property to remove the referenced subscription closure.